linkdotnet/Blog/docs/SEO/Readme.md

 ### Sitemap

-This blog offers to generate a [sitemap](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap) that lists all blog posts, the archive and pages of the blog.
-A sitemap can be generated in the Admin tab of the navigation bar under "Sitemap".
-This allows, especially new sites that don't have many inbound links, to be indexed easier by search engines.
+This blog automatically generates a [sitemap](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap) that lists all blog posts, the archive and pages of the blog.

 ## JSON LD
 This blog supports a JSON-LD for structured data.
 The current support is limited / rudimentary.
 Information like `Headline` (the title of the blog post), `Author`, `PublishDated` and `PreviewImage` are present.